-Small Unmanned Aerial Systems (sUAS) or drones have proven to be a beneficial tool on construction sites.
+Small Unmanned Aerial Systems (sUAS) or drones have proven to be a beneficial tool for construction sites.
 100% of those surveyed that have used drones in construction or on a job site reported it to be a success and are very satisfied with both the experience and results.
-Current FAA regulations regarding drones in construction allow operation only after meeting certain safety and operational requirements.
+Current FAA regulations regarding drones in construction allow operation only after meeting specific safety and operational requirements.
 Regardless, the benefits of using drones in construction and other areas of the industry abound.
 Because of this, many users are engaging drones on their job sites.

 Why Isn’t Everyone Using Drones In Construction?

 Most construction professionals surveyed noted the #1 reason for holding back drone use was legal status by far, at 57%.
-Safety, cost and insurance issues were secondary reasons, in the 30% range each.
+Safety, cost, and insurance issues were secondary reasons, in the 30% range each.
 Some mentioned unfamiliarity with the technology, while others expressed concerns with frivolous privacy lawsuits in California.
 Of course, working with a professional drone company can negate these issues.

 Benefits and Outcomes of Drones in Construction

 Those who previously hired a helicopter to take aerial photos are finding photos from drones to be much more affordable, higher quality and safer to obtain.
-The rest of the industry is finding a plethora of benefits as well.
+The rest of the industry is seeing a plethora of benefits as well.
 Everything ranging from aerial photography to the collection of data with infrared, laser and other sensors.
 This data can be used to produce 3D maps, thermal imaging for inspection, and point clouds.
 Those queried reported a number of unexpected side benefits too.
 Benefits such as improved communication with other team members, a boost to morale and just plain having fun.
-It’s clear that drones are providing a host of worthwhile benefits, and a few surprises.
+It’s clear that drones are providing a host of worthwhile benefits and a few surprises.
 Overall, users are impressed with the low cost, quick turnaround and, most of all, the quality of the photos and videos captured.

 Drone User Comments